PR-Pilot-AI/demo/daily-report/README.md

-# Example: Daily Reports for Github Repositories
+# 📊 Demo: Daily Reports for Github Repositories

 Every developer has their routine in the morning:
-- See if there's any new issues on Github
+- 🐛 See if there's any new issues on Github
-- Get an overview of currently unresolved bug tickets
+- 🔍 Get an overview of currently unresolved bug tickets
-- Check the status of ongoing development efforts
+- 📊 Check the status of ongoing development efforts
 - etc

 With PR Pilot, you can automate the process of collecting and summarizing this information, creating a daily report that you can read in the morning to catch up on what happened yesterday.

-## How it works
+## 🛠️ How it works

 Running [run.sh](run.sh) will:

-1. **Collect Information**: PR Pilot gathers data from Github and other tools to summarize the day's activities from a list of Github repos
+1. **📥 Collect Information**: PR Pilot gathers data from Github and other tools to summarize the day's activities from a list of Github repos
-2. **Generate Report**: Using a template, PR Pilot organizes the information into a structured report.
+2. **📝 Generate Report**: Using a template, PR Pilot organizes the information into a structured report.
-3. **Deliver Report**: The report is saved as a Markdown file in `daily-reports/<OWNER>/<REPO>/<DATE>.md`
+3. **💾 Deliver Report**: The report is saved as a Markdown file in `daily-reports/<OWNER>/<REPO>/<DATE>.md`

-### Automation
+### 🤖 Automation

 Instead of running the script manually, you can run it as a [Github Action to generate daily reports](../.github/workflows/daily-report.yml) for your team.

-## Example Output
+## 📄 Example Output

 Running the script might look something like this: